 “Your statement of faith claims that God will literally reign on earth for 1,000 years.
 Where in the Bible does it say that and why do you believe it?
 Thanks.”

 Good question!
-Suffice to say; no one truly knows how the Second Coming will play out.
-Affirming a literal 1,000-year reign of Christ is strictly a textual interpretation of Revelation 20:6, “…but they will be priests of God and of Christ and will reign with him for a thousand years.”
-In this view, Jesus Christ ushers in a global theocracy from the heart of Jerusalem, ending with the final rebellion, judgment and new creation of heaven and earth.
+Suffice to say; even though the early Church Fathers (pre-Nicean Church) like Justin Martyr, Irenaeus, Tertullian and Papias all seem to affirm a literal interpretation of the Christ’s millennial reign, no one truly knows the fine details of how the Second Coming will fully play out.
+Affirming a literal 1,000-year reign of Christ is a sequential interpretation of the six times its mentioned in Revelation 20:1-7, where Satan is bound for one thousand years, true believers are resurrected to reign with Christ during this time, and then Satan is released after the time is up and people still ally with him against God (i.e., Battle of Gog and Magog, v.8-10).
+In this view, Jesus Christ ushers in a global theocracy from the heart of Jerusalem for one thousand years, ending with the final rebellion, judgment, and new creation of heaven and earth.

 Pastor Rod reads these passages as tangible realities.
 But there is legitimacy for struggling with eschatological consistency.
 Like most visions and prophetic imagery, the truth of its content is wrapped with metaphorical veils, foggy analogies and symbolic contingencies that one can easily get tangled trying to untie all the knots.
 And John’s apocalypse is no exception.
 As the Apostle Paul so eloquently expresses, “For we know in part and we prophesy in part, but when completeness comes, what is in part disappears….
 For now we see only a reflection as in a mirror; then we shall see face to face…” (1 Corinthians 13:9-12).
 For example, Revelation is layered with Biblical numerology.
 The number 10 represents “totality” and so the red dragon and beast from the sea both have ten horns (Rev. 12:3; 13:1; 17:3; 17:7), and the beast also has ten crowns on its horns (Rev. 13:1) symbolizing total authority over government.
 Likewise, the number 1,000 represents “fullness in quantity” as 10 x 10 x 10 indicates “divine totality and fullness”.
 This, to some, seems to be a figurative signpost for the “fullness of time is complete”.
 But just because the number carries symbolic meaning does not mean we can negate its reality.
 After all, the Feast of Passover is a highly symbolic meal based on an actual event as a means of remembrance.

 Before I continue, the first thing to keep track of is the word literal.
-Literal just means ‘what exactly do the words refer to’ – so a metaphor, analogy or symbol can be literal in the literal context of the sentence.
+Literal just means ‘what exactly do the words refer to’ – so a metaphor, analogy, figure of speech, or symbol can be the literal meaning and context of the sentence.
 When dealing with visions, dreams, symbolism and prophetic content, I think the appropriate way to look at these instances, as N.T.
 Wright aptly points out, is either in an abstract or concrete sense.

 Further, most of the imagery throughout Revelation is hyper-symbolic.
 It seems unnecessarily difficult to believe that an actual dragon is physically standing on the sea and shore somewhere in the world while you are, quite possibly, reading this article.
 After all, when symbolic imagery does occur, John often gives overt clarification of its intended meaning such as the dragon’s ten horns (Revelation 17:12).
 So it’s appropriate to look at all this prophetic imagery as occupying something, whether it is a person, nation, place, thing, theme, time, or event.
 In our case, we’re dealing with an event, the Second Coming of Christ, and a timeframe of 1,000 years.
 Will this event happen in our physical world or is it a spiritual reality draped over a concrete event?
 And is the 1,000-year reign physical, spiritual or neither?

-I’m sure you are aware, there are four dominate views that come with this debate in Christian eschatology: amillennialism, postmillennialism and premillennialism (which is divided into pre-tribulation or post-tribulation).
-Without going into significant detail, all these views believe in a concrete Second Coming of Christ, it is purely on the basis of when it will happen and how it will play out where doctrines differ.
-It’s important to note that the Second Coming of Christ in the “flesh” is attested to throughout the Gospels.
+Without going into significant detail, all views in Christian eschatology – amillennialism, postmillennialism, and premillennialism (which is divided into pre-tribulation or post-tribulation) – believe in a concrete Second Coming of Christ.
+The teachings differ purely on the basis of when it will happen and how it will play out.
+It’s important to note that the Second Coming of Christ in the “flesh” is attested to throughout the Gospels and in each of these views.
 In fact, it’s essential to Christian doctrine.
 Pastor Rod, like all members of Bible Discovery, firmly believes in Christ’s Second Coming in the physical sense of it.
 But Christ’s return in the physical does not exclude the spiritual.

 Pastor Rod, who is a premillennialist, affirms that at this moment in time there is a union, if you will, of the spiritual and physical realities upon Christ’s return thereby manifesting these supposed figurative details into actual concrete accounts of reality.
 Verses 4-6 seem to have a spiritual relationship as John says, “I saw the souls of those who had been beheaded” as part of the “first resurrection”, but then verses 8-9 seem to bring the context into our space and time, which takes place after the first resurrection.
 Since the resurrection of the righteous reign with Christ during this time, it suggests that there is a special union between the physical and spiritual world for 1,000 years.
 There’s no dichotomy – it’s a theonomy.